 Keynote Speeches, Seminars, and Workshops in Leadership and Conflict

-Based on the values, conflict-resolution, and problem-solving abilities of world heroes of peace
+Based on the values and problem-solving abilities of world heroes of peace

 Heroes of Peace, their Values and Problem-Solving Techniques

 My definition of a hero

 A hero deliberately and courageously overcomes obstacles for the benefit of others without regard to personal consequences.
 Conquered obstacles are the only qualifying credentials of heroes and a measure of one's true leadership.